gsobala/PSX-XTouchMini/README.md

 - Edit `xt-psx.py`
   - Check that the PSX server host and port assignments are correct for your system.
 The defaults are localhost and the default PSX port.
   - go through the `connect_joysticks()` code and make sure it identifies and numbers your hardware correctly.
 The aim is to identify your hardware by name or other characteristics if name is ambiguous, and assign a device number 0, 1, 2... which corresponds to the mappings defined in `button_commands`
   - go through the `button_commands` dict and assign the right commands to the right buttons.
 You can use PSX client codes as binary strings  eg `b"Qh69=1"`, single keyboard keys eg `'t'`, or hotkey pairs eg `['alt','z']`.
-Please note that PSX needs to have keyboard focus (to be the foremost selected app) for keycodes / hotkeys to be passed on, not needed for commands send client to server.
+Please note that PSX needs to have keyboard focus (to be the foremost selected app) for keycodes / hotkeys to be passed on, not needed for commands sent client to server.

 Setup can be made easier by starting FreePie with `xmini2vjoy_multi.py`, starting PSX as a server, and then running `python xt-psx.py` in a terminal window: it will show a list of USB devices it has found, and once these have been identified by altering the connect_joysticks() code, it will identify button presses